 Ring in the new year and rock out the old with Music City and thousands of your closest friends at Nashville’s New Year’s Eve party.
 Bring your party hats.
 Make some noise.
 Count down to the fireworks and midnight "Music Note Drop®"!

-Four-time GRAMMY winner Keith Urban has released five No. 1 albums, including his most recent Ripcord, and had 21 No. 1 songs.
-He ranks No. 8 on Billboard’s All-time Country Airplay Chart.
-He has had the most consecutive top 10 songs on Billboard’s Country Airplay Chart (36), a streak that started in August of 2000.
-He is a Country Music Association Horizon Award winner and the first to go on to win the CMA’s Male Vocalist of the Year, a title he’s captured three times, and the coveted Entertainer of the Year.
-In 2015, he won his fourth CMA Award for Vocal Event of the Year (“Raise ‘Em Up,” featuring Eric Church), which marked the first time in history that any artist has received the award in four consecutive years.
-Urban also is the first and only country artist to have served as an American Idol judge.
-He’s won a People’s Choice, an American Music Award and 11 Academy of Country Music Awards.
-He’s a member of the Grand Ole Opry and has long supported numerous charities.
+In 2001, the Country Music Association honored Urban with its Horizon Award.
+He was the first in history to go on to win the CMA’s Male Vocalist of the Year, a title he’s captured three times, and the coveted Entertainer of the Year.
+Since then, Urban’s career has seen a long list of groundbreaking firsts and accomplishments reserved for the music industry’s elite.
+The 2015 CMA Awards brought Urban his third win for Vocal Event of the Year (“Raise ‘Em Up” featuring Eric Church) that marked the first time in history that any artist has received the award in three consecutive years.
+Besides his four GRAMMY Awards, Urban has won 11 Country Music Association Awards, 11 Academy of Country Music Awards, a People’s Choice and an American Music Award.
+He is a member of the Grand Ole Opry.
+Urban’s reputation as a premier songwriter, vocalist, musician, and virtuoso guitarist has afforded him the opportunity to collaborate with the likes of The Rolling Stones, John Mayer, Steven Tyler, Miranda Lambert, John Mellencamp, Alicia Keys, Tim McGraw and Taylor Swift, Vince Gill and Eric Church.
+Urban has long supported numerous charities.
 His “All For The Hall” benefit concerts for the Country Music Hall of Fame and Museum© have raised more than $3.4 million.
-He is the first Ambassador of the CMA Foundation and is an advisory board member at the St. Jude’s Children’s Hospital.
-His Urban Guitar Collection is the best-selling lifestyle product ever on HSN, having sold more than 250,000 guitars, with proceeds benefiting both The Mr. Holland’s Opus Fund and The Grammy Foundation.
+He is the first Ambassador of the CMA Foundation, is an advisory board member at the St. Jude’s Children’s Hospital and is a longtime supporter of The Mr. Holland’s Opus Fund and The GRAMMY Foundation.